 - Devices: Identifies the devices being used – dongle, smartphone, tablet – and the device manufacturer.
 This device awareness powers a myriad of use-cases including tethering traffic identification, new device campaigns, device-aware optimization and more.

 - Access: Provides access-aware visibility that allows the monitoring and control of traffic flows at specific access points in order to maintain network performance.
 Cell awareness in mobile access and CMTS awareness in cable access are two leading scenarios enabled by DART.

-- Context: Identifies what users are doing in the application, and not just the application being used e.g., users can be watching a video, browsing, or chatting with friend on the same application.
-Such types of usage may relate to different use-cases with different user quality expectations.
+- Context: Identifies what users are doing in the application, and not just the application being used e.g., users can be watching a video, browsing, or chatting with friends on the same application.
+Such types of usage may relate to different use cases with different user quality expectations.

 - Video: Provides unique information about OTT video – including Quality of Experience parameters, video attributes such as resolution and format, and specific content details – enabling an in-depth view of video consumption and the overall quality of video delivery.

 - Granular visibility of all network traffic, including OTT applications